-- Article 5 (General obligations)?
-Yes - 2) If yes, please provide details: WSMI and its members support the "guiding principles" of the FCTC as well as the "general obligations", in particular article 5.3 and are independent from the tobacco industry.
-All its members are committed to the improvement of global health in line with WSMI's mission "to foster a favorable environment for the wider availability and practice of self-care through the responsible use of safe and effective consumer healthcare DataCol - Reports of NGO observers to COP 2016\asp.txt products".
+- If yes, please provide details: - WSMI and its members support the "guiding principles" of the FCTC as well as the "general obligations", in particular article 5.3 and are independent from the tobacco industry.
+All its members are committed to the improvement of global health in line with WSMI's mission "to foster a favourable environment for the wider availability and practice of self-care through the responsible use of safe and effective consumer healthcare products".
 WSMI members are dedicated to research, manufacture and distribute nonprescription medicines.
 They do not sell or supply any tobacco-related products or services to the tobacco industry.